Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Related Work

 \section{Related Work}

-Within the field of NLP, token-level black-box methods for adversarial attack have mainly been developed for classification and textual entailment \cite{Alshemali2019}.
+In prior work, token-level black-box methods for adversarial attack have mainly been developed for classification and textual entailment \cite{Alshemali2019}.
 Substituting tokens with their synonyms is the most popular choice for perturbing at the token level.
 Synonyms are often found using nearest neighbours in a word embeddings model.
 One major challenge when selecting synonyms based on word embeddings is that antonyms will also be close in the embedding space.
 To solve this issue, recent studies \citep{Jin2019, Li2019, Hsieh2019} require a minimal semantic similarity between the generated and original sentence.
 Additionally, some methods \citep{Alzantot2018, Jin2019} use word embeddings with additional synonymy constraints \cite{Mrksic}.
 We will employ both techniques.

 Approaches also differ in how they select the word that is perturbed: while some select words randomly, it is more common to use the importance of the word for the output \cite{Alshemali2019}.
 The importance is often operationalized as the difference in output before and after removing the word.
 We follow this approach in our method.